Here’s a reality for you: When you’re freelancing, or running any business of your own, working out how to get clients is a continual challenge.

 26. Sign Up to Official Referral and Partner Programs

-There are all sorts of referral programs that help bring business to your door, or give people an incentive to recommend you.
+Many referral programs help bring business to your door or give people an incentive to recommend you.

-There’s also nothing to stop you doing deals along these lines “manually” and informally.
-You can offer discounts or incentives if any existing clients, friends or family members refer new clients directly to you.
+There’s also nothing to stop you from doing deals “manually” and informally along these lines.
+You can offer discounts or incentives if existing clients, friends or family members refer new clients directly to you.

 Ways to Find Clients Via Social Media

 LinkedIn Service Pages are an alternative to LinkedIn ProFinder, which no longer accepts new applicants.
 Your page won’t cost you anything to set up or maintain.
 Instead, it will be a free, dedicated landing page that showcases your services and links to your LinkedIn profile.

 People can find you more easily through LinkedIn when you have a service page.
 And it’ll add to your discoverability on search engines like Google and Bing.